 College advisors will communicate directly with pharmacy managers and registrants to arrange for assessment dates and provide further details and instructions.
 Operational assessments for community pharmacy new openings, sales and relocations will continue to be facilitated remotely until further notice.

-Stay up to date on College adjustments to programs by visiting the College’s Operations Update webpage.
+Stay up to date on College adjustments to programs by visiting the College’s Operations Update webpage (URL no longer available).